liseidybueno/quicktrivia/README.md

 opt to use nodemailer locally without OAuth2.

 <!-- CONTACT -->
-## Developer CONTACT
+## Developer Contact

 If you have any questions, feel free to reach me at liseidybueno@gmail.com.

 <!-- SCREENSHOTS -->
 ## Images